kitschpatrol/mdat/readme.md

 ### New functionality

-- The new --format flag runs expanded output through Prettier with local configuration before writing.
+- The new `--format` flag runs expanded output through Prettier with local configuration before writing.
 - The badges rule now detects GitHub Actions CI workflows and includes a CI status badge automatically.
-- Check command re-implemented as a simplified dry-run expand + diff (exits 1 if out of sync)
+- Check command reimplemented as a simplified dry-run expand and diff and reporting if content is unexpanded or out of date.
+Respects the `--format` flag.

 ### Rule shape changes